Thursday, 7 May 2026

 17:00–17:30 | LEO-NET Member Meeting

-For LEO-NET members only.
+For LEO-NET members only

-19:00 | Social Event: Spanish Tapas Cooking Workshop
+19:00 | Social Event: paella and tapas Cooking Workshop

-Join us for an evening filled with great food, quality drinks, and relaxed networking in a warm international atmosphere.
+Join us an evening filled with great food, quality drinks, and relaxed networking in a warm international atmosphere.
 The perfect opportunity to combine a culinary experience with meaningful connections.
 Buen provecho!

 Friday, 8 May 2026